csccva/ENCCS_WWH/docs/2-gpu-ecosystem.md

 <small>

+- GPUs allocate a larger portion of transistors to data processing rather than data caching and flow control.
 - GPUs are designed to execute thousands of threads simultaneously, making them highly parallel processors.
 In contrast, CPUs excel at executing a smaller number of threads in parallel.
-- GPUs allocate a larger portion of transistors to data processing rather than data caching and flow control.
-This prioritization of data processing enables GPUs to effectively handle parallel computations and hide memory access latencies through computation.
 - GPU producers provide comprehensive toolkits, libraries, and compilers for developing high-performance applications that leverage the parallel processing power of GPUs.
 Examples include CUDA (NVIDIA), ROCm (AMD), and oneAPI (Intel).
 - These platforms offer debugging tools (e.g., ``cuda-gdb``, ``rocgdb``) and performance analysis tools (e.g., NVIDIA Nsight Systems, NVIDIA Nsight Compute, ``rocprof``, ``roctracer``) to facilitate code optimization and ensure efficient utilization of GPU resources.